chevah/geck/README.rst

 Add the changed files: ``git add <filename>``

-Then commit the files to the branch: ``git commit -m "Your description about the commit here``
+Then commit the files to the branch: ``git commit -m "Your description about the commit here"``

 You may need to do more than one commit.
+Follow the Development Notes above to run the Styleguide locally.

-Once all changes are made you can push your changes out to your git branch (not the Master branch) and create the first Pull Request.
+Once all changes are made, git push your changes out to your git branch (not the Master branch) and create the first Pull Request.
+To create the pull request, you can go to the branch’s page on github.com and click on the green "Compare and Pull Request" button.